JeyRunner/can-sot-protocol/README.md

 ## Implementation

 There is a python tool that generates C++ code for accessing the object tree from a configuration yaml file.
 The yaml file describes the object tree and contains all definitions for the Real Time Packages.

+The implementation is independent of the used platform.
+To support a platform a corresponding driver has to be implemented in `src/drivers`.

 ### General API
 For the client: